ethmarks/fphv/README.md

-# hash-verify
+# fphv

-A tool to verify a fixed-point hash string
+fphv (Fixed-Point Hash Verifier) is a web tool to verify the fixed-point hash strings found by [fphf](https://github.com/ethmarks/fphf).